AppDaemon/appdaemon/docs/APPGUIDE.rst

       module: appmodule
       application_api_key: !secret application_api_key

-In the app, the api_key can be accessed like everyother argument the app can access.
+In the App, the api_key can be accessed like every other argument the App can access.

 App Dependencies
 ----------------